A list of resources by subject area for librarians serving youth.

 A go-to list of current articles, blog posts, and websites, about iPads, tablets, eBooks, apps, and more, for children's librarians navigating their way through the evolving digital landscape.

 Between August 1 and August 18, 2014, 415 children’s librarians responded to a survey of 9 questions concerning the use of new media with young children in libraries.
 The survey was created as a collaborative effort between Association for Library Service to Children (ALSC), LittleeLit.com, and the iSchool at the University of Washington.
-Preliminary finding are available through an infographic created by ALSC’s Public Awareness Committee.
+Preliminary finding are presented through this infographic created by ALSC’s Public Awareness Committee.

 Ebook Resources for Libraries